 Many travelers are currently looking for up to date information concerning how to transfer between Bangkok’s two airports: Suvarnabhumi and Don Muang.
 In this travel tip we will explain the main way to get between both airports.
 Undoubtedly more people are now concerned with this transfer as Air Asia, the popular low cost airline has now relocated to Don Muang,(DMK) having previously been at Suvarnabhumi (BKK) Bangkok’s main international airport.

 There is a free shuttle bus that is now running between both airports from 5am till Midnight every day.

 To go from Suvarnabhumi (Main Bangkok Airport)- Don Muang: get on the Shuttle bus at Level 2 between gates 2 and 3

-To go from Don Muang – Suvarnabhumi: take the shuttle bus at the ground floor arrival of terminal 1
+To go from Don Muang – Suvarnabhumi: take the shuttle bus at the ground floor arrival of terminal 1.
+Departure from Don Muang is outside Gate 5 it is easy to find with a blue counter nearby.

 The ride takes around one hour depending on traffic and there are no stops between airports.

 Suvarnabhumi Airport reiterated to us that one needs to have their airline ticket for their outbound flight handy. (i.e. to get on the bus bound for DMK you need to have your flight ticket for your DMK flight in hand.)

 Public Bus and Taxi